 Alternate text is provided to a website visitor when an image is not visually perceivable.
-There are numerous reasons a visitor may not see an images on a Web page.
-Possibly they are using an assistive technology to read the website, called a screen reader, or they have turned images off in order to browse faster on a slow connection or mobile device.
+There are numerous reasons a visitor may not see an image.
+They may be using an assistive technology to read the website, called a screen reader, or they may have turned images off in order to browse faster or sometimes there are just glitches.

 Google and other search engines rank pages higher in search results that have alternate text.
 Contextually relevant alternate text that uses keywords will improve search result relevance.

 We sometimes recommend imagining describing the image to someone over the phone, but it’s not always so easy.
 Your alternate text should perform the same function as the image.
 Think of it as an equivalent.
 It might be helpful to ask yourself, “if I could not use the image here, what would I write instead?”
 Many images are chosen for emotional value.
 Your alternate text should be written to provide the same emotional impact.
 Don’t be afraid to be creative and definitely try to use keywords to improve search engine rankings.

 - If the image has text in it, your alternate text should have the same text.
 Remember, if the image is not visible then the text on the image is not visible.

 - If the image is a link the alternate text should describe the function of the link, not the image itself.
 For example a back arrow should say “Return to previous page” not “Arrow”.
 Frequently, the best alt text is the title of the linked page or description of the content.

 - Do not include “link to” since screen readers will announce that the image is a “link graphic” before reading the alt text.

 - The file name, image byte size, created date, or other unimportant data are not appropriate alt text.